 As a major live music fanatic, I occasionally want to go go to a show and JUST ENJOY THE SHOW and for that I tend to go to festivals like Rocklahoma where it’s a multi-day, multi-stage, immersive experience where I can catch a bulk of live bands in a short amount of time and really just enjoy myself for the love of the music without having to take notes and do homework.

 Now I know the experiences we each have in this industry are all as unique as the people that have them, but for the most part, this is the most fun and rewarding career path I could imagine being on.
-I have full creative freedom, the ability to pivot my revenue sources when disaster (ahem, year long panini anyone? ) strikes, and the ability to balance work and life in a way that doesn’t burn me out.
+I have full creative freedom, the ability to pivot my revenue sources when disaster (ahem, two year long panini anyone? ) strikes, and the ability to balance work and life in a way that doesn’t burn me out.
 What do YOU want to know about working in the music blogging field that I haven’t already answered here?